-- To build upon and consolidate the results and the knowledge created in design theory and methodology so far.
-This includes concepts originating in Europe (e.g. [2-5]) and in the USA (e.g. Axiomatic Design [6, 7]). - To integrate many existing models and strategies into a common framework (e.g. DfX, as will be discussed). - To explain some still open theoretical and practical questions. - To re-define the role of computer (but also other) methods and tools in product development based on a more solid scientific foundation, thus giving concrete hints for the further development of methods and tools. - To bring design theory and methodology closer to the way practitioners think and proceed in product development.
+- to build upon and consolidate the results and the knowledge created in Design Theory and Methodology so far.
+This includes concepts originating in Europe (e.g. [Hubka & Eder 1996], [Pahl & Beitz 1983], [VDI 2221/87]) and in the USA (e.g. Axiomatic Design [Suh 1990]), - to integrate many existing models and strategies into a common framework, - to explain some still open theoretical and practical questions, - to re-define the role of computer (but also other) methods and tools in product development based on a more solid scientific foundation, thus giving concrete hints for the further development of methods and tools, and, finally, - to bring Design Theory and Methodology closer to the way practitioners think and proceed in product development.